SAP-samples/teched2022-AD180/README.md

 - [Exercise 1 - AppGyver Visual Cloud Function Project Creation](exercises/Exercise_1/)
 - [Exercise 2 - Front end App Creation](exercises/Exercise_2/)

-**IMPORTANT**

-Your repo must contain the .reuse and LICENSES folder and the License section below.
+ License section below.
 DO NOT REMOVE the section or folders/files.
 Also, remove all unused template assets(images, folders, etc) from the exercises folder.

 ## How to obtain support